horizontalsystems/Bitcoin-Explained-Guide/README.md

 For smaller amounts (below < $1000):

-This is the easiest option and for which you will bascially need only a credit card.
+This is the easiest option and for which you will basically need only a credit card.
 You will be able to purhase Bitcoin and other crypto using your credit card.
 This option is convenient but bear in mind that you will be prurchasing the crypto at slightly higher prices than market rates.

 - credit card option 1
 - credit card option 2